shopperlabs/docs/customers.md

----
-title: Customers
+# Customers
-intro: 'In e-commerce stores, customers are one if not the fundamental point for the functioning of your store.'
+In e-commerce stores, customers are one if not the fundamental point for the functioning of your store.

 ---
 The first page under the "Customers" menu gives you a list of all the registered users on your shop.